pull-setup/RSS-and-Highlighter/DEPLOY.md

 **Summary**

-- Repo on GitHub → Vercel “Add Project” → add env vars → Deploy.
+- Push to GitHub → Vercel “Add Project” → set env vars → Deploy.
-- Run `node scripts/migrate.cjs` once with production `TURSO_*` so the prod DB has tables.
+- Run `npm run db:migrate` once with production `TURSO_*` so the prod DB has tables.
-- Optionally set `NEXTAUTH_URL` if redirects fail.
+- Set `NEXTAUTH_URL` in Vercel only if sign-in redirects fail.